-My name is Michael Mac and I am the author of the life-based approach to learning.
-Thank you for showing an interest in the Forum for Life-Based Learning.
+My name is Michael Mac and I am the creator/author of the life-based approach to learning.
+Thank you for showing an interest in the concept of Life-Based Learning.

-The curriculum adopted in most countries consist of a number of subjects to be learned.
-Mastery of these leads to the individual contributing to society at various levels of employment depending on qualifications obtained and experience gained.
+The curriculum adopted in most countries consists of a number of subjects to be learned.
+Mastery of these leads to the individual contributing to society in various types of employment usually highly dependent on qualifications obtained and experience gained.

 However, there are many urgent challenges to individuals, society and the environment which are not being dealt with by this subject-based approach to learning.